endevver/mt-plugin-puboffline/README.md

   folders on separate lines.
 The template tag StaticFilePath can be helpful in specifying content you want in the offline version.

+* Exclude File Manifest - their may be some files you don't want copied to the offline version (such as some index Templates, Entries, or Pages).
+Leave this textarea empty to copy all content offline.
+Alternatively, specify files to exclude with a path relative to the Offline Output File Path, specified above.
+Each exclude file path should be on a new line.

 * Jumpstart this Blog - an asset will be automatically copied or linked when the asset has been modified.
 However existing assets need a "jumpstart" to become part of the offline version.
 Similarly, static content will be copied